 Elon Musk (@elonmusk) April 13, 2018

-What constrains automation efforts just as often as technology is economics – if it costs too much to invest in the equipment to automate something, it makes more sense to continue doing that process with human labour.
-There are many production processes that could be automated with current technology, but cost is the primary factor standing in the way.
+What constrains automation efforts just as often as technology is economics – if it costs too much to invest in the equipment to automate something, it makes more sense to continue doing that process with human labor.
+There are many production processes that could be automated with current technology, but the cost is the primary factor standing in the way.
+Of course, these machines are expensive, but they are an investment for most businesses.
+Due to their price, it’s important that they are well-maintained.
+This can be done simply by using a sponge to dust them off to ensure that they will continue to function properly.
+These sponges can be found from businesses like California Industrial Rubber Co.
+Every business should make sure to take care of their machines.

 Automation can also improve the quality of the goods being produced.
 The variability that comes with making something by hand can be eliminated by having a machine process do it the same way every time.